alganet/stage0-uefi/README.md

 We now build `kaem` which is a more capable version of `kaem-optional` and adds support for variables, environmental variables, conditionals, aliases.
 It also has various built-ins such as `cd` and `echo`.

-(NOTE that at the moment UEFI port of M2libc is still work in progress so not all features of `kaem` work).

 ### M2-Planet (built against full M2libc)

 We can now rebuild `M2-Planet` so that it itself can benefit from full `M2libc`.